Superman (1978 film): Legacy

 in the 1980s.
 This is certainly the view of Superman producer Ilya Salkind and some who have interviewed him, as well as of film production assistant Brad Lohan.
 Other observers of film history tend to credit the resurgence of science fiction films simply to the Lucas and Spielberg productions, and see Superman as the first of the new cycle of films launched by the first two.
 Ilya Salkind denies any connection between Superman—which began filming in March 1977—and the other films, stating that "I did not know about 'Star Wars'; 'Star Wars' did not know about 'Superman'; 'Close Encounters' did not know about 'Superman.'
 It really was completely independent—nobody knew anything about anybody."
 Superman also established the superhero film genre as viable outside the production of low-budget Saturday matinee serials.
 Director Christopher Nolan cited Richard Donner's vision and scope of Superman when pitching the concept for Batman Begins to Warner Bros. in 2002.
+The film's influence can also be seen in films of the genre including the X-Men films, Sam Raimi's Spider-Man (2002), and Patty Jenkins' Wonder Woman (2017).

 In 2021, DC Comics revived the continuity of the 1978 film with their Superman '78 comic book series, emulating the look of the Christopher Reeve films.
 The series picks up where the first two films left off, thereby acting as a direct sequel.

+After the first screening of the DC Extended Universe (DCEU) film The Flash (2023) to the attendees of the Cinemacon 2023, director Andy Muschietti and producer Barbara Muschietti revealed that a cameo appearance of Brando's Jor-El from Superman was considered for the film, but was left in the "cutting floor room" due to not fitting in the story.

 The film inspired The Kinks' 1979 song "(Wish I Could Fly Like) Superman", when the band's main songwriter, Ray Davies, watched the film in late 1978.

 The film is recognized by American Film Institute in these lists: